The Township has many programs to benefit the community.

 Only paper bags will be picked up.
 Blue tags will not be accepted.
 If you have blue tags from the past, please take them to the Township office and exchange them for Orange tags.

 Yard Waste Tags are free and available during business hours (8 a.m. - 5 p.m.) in the front vestibule of Cascade Township Hall at 5920 Tahoe SE.
-Pick up will be every Monday starting October 18 through December 6, 2021.
+Pick up will be every Monday starting April 4 through May 9, 2022 (extended two weeks).

 - Please have your yard waste near the curb by SUNDAY at MIDNIGHT.